Flat White Coffee Recipe

 What is a flat white, and where does it come from?

-A Flat White is a cappuccino/latte hybrid made from 2 shots of ristretto (or doppio espresso) and steamed milk, decorated with latte art.
+A Flat White is a latte hybrid made from 2 shots of ristretto (or doppio espresso) and steamed milk, decorated with latte art.
 The term “flat white” can be interpreted as the milk foam on top being flat at the cup’s rim, unlike the more airy froth of a cappuccino that can bulge out of a cup.

 How is it different from similar milk-based espresso drinks?